 You can meet your daily requirements by including 3-4 servings of dairy or fortified dairy alternative products per day.
 Each of the following servings provide approximately 300mg of calcium:

-How can I get enough calcium without dairy?
+How can I get enough calcium without dairy/dairy alternative products?
 These foods provide approximately 150mg of calcium per serving:

 For examples on how to incorporate these foods into a balanced plate, see the one-day Calcium Rich Meal Plan below.